MichalMarsalek/brainfuck/asm/README.md

 ```

 ## Commands
+* `def register` - doesn't produce any bf but defines a register
 * `clear register` - goes to the cell `register` and sets it to 0
 * `dec register` - goes to the cell `register` and decrements
 * `inc register` - goes to the cell `register` and increments